itobey/fddb-exporter/docs/details/rest-api.md

 > **GET** `/api/v1/fddbdata/stats`

 - **Description:** Retrieve the stats to the saved data.
+- **Note:** The `last7DaysAverage` and `last30DaysAverage` fields have been removed from this endpoint.
+Use the new rolling averages endpoint for flexible period-based averages.
 - **Response:** A JSON object containing the data (see [example response](../resources/example-response-stats.json)).

     ```json